 Project Title:

-Information for Contact Pers in charge of Emerging Need Grant Project:
+Information for Contact Person i in charge of Emerging Need Grant Project:

 Name:

 Relationship to Project:

 Address:

 Cell Phone: Other Phone:

 Email Address:

-that the information contained her conditions of this Fund request. -The Presbytery's Synod Commi -As Project Fiduciary, I certify the application or that I shall return the pplication: I certify that I am authorized to sign this application and is true and correct and that the Applicant agrees to the terms and coners are aware of the content of this application (initial). all project funds shall be used for the purpose(s) described in this runds to the Synod (initial). this grant period summarizing our experience (initial).
+that the information contained herein is conditions of this Fund request. -The Presbytery's Synod Commission -As Project Fiduciary, I certify that al application or that I shall return the fu plication: I certify that I am authorized to sign this application and is true and correct and that the Applicant agrees to the terms and hers are aware of the content of this application (initial).
+I project funds shall be used for the purpose(s) described in this nds to the Synod (initial). is grant period summarizing our experience (initial).

 Signature: Date:

 Title:

 Printed Name:

-n to be reviewed and signed by the appropriate person or body or, Mission Strategy Committee, etc.) of your presbytery.
+to be reviewed and signed by the appropriate person or body, Mission Strategy Committee, etc.) of your presbytery.

-Person authorized to endorse nis application for the Presbytery:
+Person authorized to endorse this s application for the Presbytery:

-I (Name):application and the Presbytery of Presbytery have reviewed this pports its consideration.
+I (Name):application and the Presbytery supp of Presbytery have reviewed this ports its consideration.

 Signature: Date:

 Title:

-Printed Name:
+Printed Name